-The FHA or Fair Housing Act allows you to live with your emotional support cat, even in “no-pets” apartments and condos.
-The FHA protects ESA owners from unlawful discriminatory acts by landlords and homeowner associations (HOA).
-If you find yourself being turned away for owning an ESA cat, you can contact the HUD and file a complaint.
+The FHA, or Fair Housing Act, allows you to live with your emotional support cat, even in “no-pets” apartments and condos.
+The FHA also protects ESA owners from unlawful discriminatory acts by landlords, including homeowner associations (HOA), co-ops, and rental apartments.

 Click here to qualify for your ESA letter from a licensed health professional.